GroggyOtter/ahkv2_definition_rewrite/README.md

 If you delete them and want them back, [get them from THQBY's GitHub](https://github.com/thqby/vscode-autohotkey2-lsp/tree/main/syntaxes).

 Next, download these two files and install them in the addon's `syntaxes` folder.
-The deafult location for this folder is:
+The default location for this folder is:

     C:\Users\<YourUsername>\.vscode\extensions\thqby.vscode-autohotkey2-lsp-<SomeVersionNumber>\syntaxes